 Bengal cats, a fairly new hybrid of the Asian Leopard Cat and domestic cat breeds, are average to large-sized cats.
-A Bengal cat's exact size can vary depending on which cats were originally part of their family line.
+A Bengal cat's size when full grown can vary depending on which cats were originally part of their family line.
 While they may appear larger than they are because of their musculature, they don't get much bigger than other domestic cats.

 The Asian Leopard cat, from which the first generations of Bengals were bred, is a small jungle cat weighing approximately 10 to 15 pounds.
 The size of the Asian Leopard cat helped to dictate the Bengal's final size.
-However, a given Bengal's size can depend on which cat was bred with the Asian Leopard cat.
+However, how big a Bengal cat can get depends on which cat was bred with the Asian Leopard cat.

 Other breeds that were used in the Bengal breeding program include:

-- Egyptian Mau - Average weight 12 pounds
+- Egyptian Mau - Average weight 7 to 11 pounds

-- British Shorthairs - Average weight 15 pounds
+- British Shorthair - Average weight 11 to 18 pounds

 The Bengal is a beautiful cat with a special temperament and thick, soft coat.
 If you're looking for a medium or large cat, this special breed could be just right for you to riase in your home.